|

 you place the food bowl in such a way that your cat can only approach it in

 one way.
-Move it to the left or the right and see if that makes a
+Move it to the left or the right and see what happens.

 in glass containers in the fridge rather than in the cans themselves.